infinitytmbots/discortics-docs/src/docs/settings/application.md

   You can also view all the applications using the `review` command.
 The command alone shows all the applications along with their ID.<br>
   In order to view a particular application, use `review [ID]`.

+## Acceptance/Denial Role Management
+While/After collecting the applications, you can award/remove acceptance/denial role(s).<br>
+When you accept/deny, the applicant receives/loses the role set.<br>
+Configuration is done via the [**Dashboard**](https://discortics.ga)

 ## Acceptance/Denial DMs
 While/After collecting the applications, you can accept/deny them.<br>
 When you accept/deny, the applicant is send a DM of their application status.<br>